-Abstract The g-Eclipse framework provides a general, integrated workbench toolset for Grid users, operators and developers.
-Based on the Open Source Eclipse eco system, it supports scientists to interact with Grid resources independent of the underlying Grid middleware.
-Its main objective is to deliver an extensible framework for different Grid actors, by providing an unified abstraction of the Grid.
-The Grid abstraction enables Grid application users to access the Grid in a desktop-like manner with wizards specific for common use cases; It also provides a set of visual configuration tools to maintain and configure Grid resources.
+The g-Eclipse framework provides a general, integrated workbench toolset for Grid users, operators and developers.
+Based on the Open Source Eclipse ecosystem, g-Eclipse supports scientists to interact with Grid resources independent of the underlying Grid middleware.
+Its main objective is to deliver an extensible framework for different Grid actors, by providing a unified abstraction of the Grid.
+The Grid abstraction enables Grid application users to access the Grid in a desktop-like manner with wizards specific for common use cases; it also provides a set of visual configuration tools to maintain and configure Grid resources.